(Published February 2021, last updated April 2023)

 Chambres d’hôtes

-La Villa des Artisans (two rooms, four people)
+La Villa des Artisans (2 rooms, 4 people)

-La Clef de Champs (one room, two people)
+La Clef de Champs (1 room, 2 people)

 L’Ancienne École de Garçons des Frères Maristes